Sickle cell anemia

-Anemia - sickle cell; Hemoglobin SS disease (Hb SS); Sickle cell disease
+Anemia - sickle cell; Hemoglobin SS disease (Hb SS); Sickle cell anemia

-Sickle cell anemia is a disease passed down through families.
-The red blood cells that are normally shaped like a disc take on a sickle or crescent shape.
+Sickle cell disease is a disorder passed down through families.
+The red blood cells that are normally shaped like a disk take on a sickle or crescent shape.
 Red blood cells carry oxygen throughout the body.

-Sickle cell anemia is inherited from both parents.
-If you get the sickle cell gene from only 1 parent, you will have sickle cell trait.
-People with sickle cell trait do not have the symptoms of sickle cell anemia.
+Sickle cell disease is inherited from both parents.
+If you get the sickle cell gene from only one parent, you will have sickle cell trait.
+People with sickle cell trait do not have the symptoms of sickle cell disease.

 Sickle cell disease is much more common in people of African and Mediterranean descent.
 It is also seen in people from South and Central America, the Caribbean, and the Middle East.